lineality/git_workflow_basics/README.md

 # Appendices

-### To move head: e.g. reverting back from a problem
+## Appendix 1: move head: e.g. reverting back from a problem

 ### run git log on both:
 1. BRANCH_YOU_ARE_MOVING_THE_HEAD_OF and